sheetal-sinha/Project-Medisure-Device-And-Method-For-Monitoring-Blood-Parameters-of-a-User./Medisure_Software_Application/medisure/README.md

-# 🩺 Medisure – Device and Method for Monitoring Blood Parameters of a User
----

 ## <img src="https://github.com/user-attachments/assets/f3dcee8e-e008-457a-97fb-d3848b425713" height="30px" style="vertical-align:text-bottom;"> Repository Structure
 - `medisure/android` → This directory contains **native Android project files** required to build and run the Flutter app on Android devices.
 It includes Gradle build scripts, manifests, and platform-specific integrations.
 - `medisure/assets` → This directory stores **application resources** such as images, icons, fonts, and other media used across the project for User Interface & User Experience (UI/UX).